Dolutegravir: Adverse effects

 Common side effects of dolutegravir in clinical trials included insomnia and headache.
-Serious side effects included allergic reactions and abnormal liver function in patients who were also infected with hepatitis B or C. The package insert warns against a mean rise in serum creatinine of 0.11 mg/dL due to inhibition of tubular secretion of creatinine and does not affect GFR.
+Serious side effects included allergic reactions and abnormal liver function in patients who were also infected with hepatitis B or C. The package insert warns against a mean rise in serum creatinine of 0.11 mg/dL due to inhibition of tubular secretion of creatinine and does not affect renal function (GFR).

 Pregnancy

-In 2019 there were tentative concerns that usage during pregnancy can result in the increased risk of neural tube defects however further studies have refuted that claim finding no statistical difference between dolutegravir and other antiretrovirals.
-As of 31 January 2024 dolutegravir is the NIH preferred antiretroviral drug for pregnant or nonpregnant people trying to conceive.
+Concerns that usage during pregnancy can result in harm to the baby have been refuted by studies that show there is no statistical difference in neural tube defects from the usage of dolutegravir compared with other antiretrovirals.

+Dolutegravir is the US National Institutes of Health preferred antiretroviral drug for pregnant or non-pregnant people trying to conceive.

 History

-In February 2013, the U.S. Food and Drug Administration (FDA) announced that it would fast track dolutegravir's approval process.
-On 13 August 2013, dolutegravir was approved for medical use in the United States.
-On 4 November 2013, dolutegravir was approved by Health Canada.
-On 16 January 2014, it was approved by the European Commission for use throughout the European Union.
+In February 2013, the US Food and Drug Administration (FDA) announced that it would fast track dolutegravir's approval process.
+In August 2013, dolutegravir was approved for medical use in the United States.
+In November 2013, dolutegravir was approved by Health Canada.
+In January 2014, dolutegravir was authorized for medical use in the European Union.

-In 2019, a triple-combination therapy, with dolutegravir replacing efavirenz, was introduced as the first-line treatment for all people (pregnant excluded) with HIV by the South African Government (public) sector.

-In June 2020, dolutegravir was approved in the US with an indication to treat HIV-1 infection in children at least four weeks old and weighing at least 3 kg (6.61 pounds) in combination with other antiretroviral treatments.
-It is intended to treat children at least 4 weeks old and 3 kg who have never been treated for HIV or who have been treated, but not with an integrase strand transferase inhibitor (INSTI) class drug.
+In June 2020, dolutegravir was approved in the United States with an indication to treat HIV-1 infection in children at least four weeks old and weighing at least 3 kg in combination with other antiretroviral treatments.
+It is intended to treat children at least four weeks old and 3 kg who have never been treated for HIV or who have been treated, but not with an integrase strand transferase inhibitor (INSTI) class drug.

-The U.S. Food and Drug Administration (FDA) granted the approval of Tivicay and Tivicay PD to ViiV Healthcare.
+The US Food and Drug Administration (FDA) granted the approval of Tivicay and Tivicay PD to ViiV Healthcare.

-Access
+Legal status

 In April 2024, the government of Colombia issued its first ever compulsory license to invalidate the patent of Dolutegravir.
 Access to dolutegravir was enabled by a license to the Medicines Patent Pool however Colombia was not a listed territory.
 UNAIDS supported the move to enable a compulsory license decision.
 ViiV Healthcare disagreed with the decision on the use of the compulsory license by the government of Colombia.
-A separate agreement with the Medicines Patent Pool permits the distribution of generic versions of the medicine in Colombia, but this is restricted to children only.
+A separate agreement with the Medicines Patent Pool permits the distribution of generic versions of the medicine in Colombia, but it is restricted to children.